 Art in Focus: Blue

 Art in Focus is an annual initiative for members of the Center’s Student Guide Program, providing Yale undergraduates with curatorial experience and an introduction to all aspects of exhibition practice.
-The student guide curators for Art in Focus: Blue are Merritt Barnwell, SY ’21; Sunnie Liu, MC ’21; Sohum Pal, BR ’20; Jordan Schmolka, BK ’20; and Muriel Wang, TB ’20.
+The student guide curators for Art in Focus: Blue are Merritt Barnwell, SY ’21; Sunnie Liu, JE ’21; Sohum Pal, BR ’20; Jordan Schmolka, SM ’20; and Muriel Wang, TC ’20.
 In researching and presenting the exhibition, the students have been led by Linda Friedlaender, Senior Curator of Education, and Jennifer Reynolds-Kaye, Curator of Education and Academic Outreach.

 This exhibition and the accompanying brochure (which will be available in the gallery and online) have been generously supported by the Marlene Burston Fund and the Dr. Carolyn M. Kaelin Memorial Fund.